Shreesh-Kulkarni/OS-Project/README.md

 ### Description
 This is a Linux kernel module that uses the `/proc` file system for diplaying a task's information based on it's process identifier value `pid`.

-The whole project can be broken down into 3 steps:

-1. Writing a process identifier to the file `/proc/pid`(Module Instantiation)
+This project involves writing a process identifier to the file /proc/pid.
-2. Writing to the `/proc` file system
-3. Reading from the `/proc` file system

 Once a `pid` has been written to the `/proc/pid` file, subsequent reads from `/proc/pid` will report

 1. the command the task is running
 2. the value of the task’s `pid`